Skip to main content

 This fellowship challenges mainstream AI development by amplifying the voices of marginalized communities.
 It promotes an understanding of AI's complexities from alternative perspectives by identifying values and future visions aligned with anti-oppression, grounded ethics and societal responsibility.
 Drawing from abolitionist cultural politics and creative practices, it aims to develop an inclusive 'responsible AI' framework ...

-Responsible data, models and workflows: Responsible AI digital skills provision for the cultural heritage community
+Responsible data, models & workflows: Responsible AI digital skills provision for the cultural heritage community

 • Led by Dr Anna-Maria Sichani, School of Advanced Study, University of London

 This fellowship will tackle the training needs for responsible AI adoption within the cultural heritage sector.
-Partnering with The Alan Turing Institute, the fellow will help develop and embed a comprehensive digital skills training provision for responsible AI for the cultural heritage community to empower informed, responsible and ethical use of AI ...
+Partnering with The National Archives, the fellow will help develop and embed a comprehensive digital skills training provision for responsible AI for the cultural heritage community to empower informed, responsible and ethical use of AI ...

 Centering Creativity and Responsibility for AI Tools for Artists, Creatives and Makers